DojakM/histologySegmentationTraining/docs/model.rst

 Evaluation
 ~~~~~~~~~~~~~

-The model was evaluated on 20% (10000 images) of unseen test data.
-The loss origins from the test data.
+The evaluation was done on a test set from the Lizard DataSet
-The full training history is viewable by running the mlflow user interface inside the root directory of this project:
-``mlflow ui``.

 Hyperparameter selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Hyperparameters were chosen on widely known strong defaults.
+Hyperparameters were optimized according to https://arxiv.org/abs/1803.09820

-1. ``Adam optimizer`` was chosen for strong, general performance.
+1. ``AdamW optimizer`` was chosen for strong, general performance.